checkstyle-addons/checkstyle-addons/README.md

 [additional detectors](https://checkstyle-addons.thomasjensen.com/latest/checks/) for the [Checkstyle](http://checkstyle.org/) static code analysis tool for Java.
-It [integrates](https://checkstyle-addons.thomasjensen.com/run.html) with a large number of standard software and is distributed through Bintray jcenter and Maven Central.
+It [integrates](https://checkstyle-addons.thomasjensen.com/run.html) with a large number of standard software and is distributed through Maven Central.

 For more information, please visit [the website](https://checkstyle-addons.thomasjensen.com/).